jundalisay/spblist/content/en/research/sarkar/prout/part-03-barter.md

 In that age there was no such thing as buying and selling in the strict sense of the term.
 The system of exchange that was in vogue in those days can best be called “barter”.

+In those days, people were not acquainted with wheat. rice, or cow pea.
+They were more acquainted with legumes than with Bengal grams.

-For instance, people used to give some barley to someone (in those days people were not acquainted with wheat or rice).
-In exchange they would get a container.
+For instance, people used to give some barley to someone.
+In exchange, they would get a container.

 Again, in exchange for a sieve, someone would get some lentils.
-(In those days people were not acquainted with cow pea.
-They were more acquainted with legumes than with Bengal grams.)

 This system of exchange continued for a long time.

-Later, people began to feel some practical inconvenience because they were often not able to get the items they badly needed, and there was no ready market to sell the commodities that people produced.
+Later, people began to feel some practical inconvenience because they were often not able to get the items they badly needed.

+There was no ready market to sell the commodities that people produced.

 Under the circumstances, people converted the commodities for exchange into some kind of standard wealth to be used as needed.
 Thus, they began to think of media of exchange.

-In India, the first medium of exchange used was sea shells.
+**In India, the first medium of exchange used was sea shells.**

 These sea shells were the first coins.